mabuchilab/QNET/docs/symbolic_algebra.rst

-are matched against expressions that are not yet instantiated (we call these :class:`ProtoExpressions <ProtoExpr>`), the patterns in the ``_rules`` and ``_binary_rules`` class attributes are always constructed using the :func:`pattern_head` helper function.
-In contrast, patterns for :func:`~qnet.algebra.abstract_algebra.simplify` are usually created through the :func:`pattern` helper function.
-The :func:`wc` function is used to associate Expression arguments with wildcard names.
+are matched against expressions that are not yet instantiated (we call these :class:`ProtoExpressions <ProtoExpr>`), the patterns in the ``_rules`` and ``_binary_rules`` class attributes are always constructed using the :func:`.pattern_head` helper function.
+In contrast, patterns for :func:`~qnet.algebra.core.abstract_algebra.simplify` are usually created through the :func:`.pattern` helper function.
+The :func:`.wc` function is used to associate Expression arguments with wildcard names.

 .. _hilbert_space_algebra: